 Even the sweetest, most gentle animals have their breaking points, so it’s important to teach Baby safety rules early on to avoid any incidents between them and your pet.
 This becomes more and more important the more mobile Baby becomes.
 If Baby is allowed to chase after your pet, to surprise him, or to antagonize him in any way, it can lead to a strained relationship, or even a dangerous situation.
 For example, a pet may start to feel afraid of Baby and lash out defensively.
 And regardless of how good-natured an animal is, it’s important to never leave your child and your pet together unattended.

 Let your child help

 Involving Baby in your pet’s care is a great way for them to learn to care for your furriest friend.
 You can help them get involved by asking them if they'd like to help fill the pet’s food bowl or water dish, for example.
 Part of why your pets love you is because you care for them, and if they see Baby assisting in their care, those feelings can start to extend to Baby as well.

 The timing of “who came first” will be important in the developing friendship between your child and your pet.
 If your pet was in the home prior to Baby’s arrival, Rover may start to feel a little territorial, or even neglected due to less attention.
 This can be solved by working to show the pet that Baby is not a threat, but another member of the family.

 If you are considering adding a pet to the family for the first time, on the other hand, you may find it helpful to check a few books out of the library that promote caring for animals.
-Even just picture books that show other children caring for and loving their pets can help to give Baby a framework for the new experience he is going to have.
+Even just picture books that show other children caring for and loving their pets can help to give Baby a framework for the new experience they are going to have.
 If you think Baby would do better with a little hands-on experience before meeting the newest member of your household, you might also consider a trip to a farm to get Baby used to animals first-hand.
-With a little time and a lot of encouragement, he will find a friend in your pet, and your pet will love Baby right back.
+With a little time and a lot of encouragement, they will find a friend in your pet, and your pet will love Baby right back.